- This event has passed.

 Learn to make dyes from local plants & print with them on fabrics

 Join us at the beautiful Fibershed Learning Center on Black Mountain Ranch near Point Reyes Station for a two-day workshop with textile artist, anthropologist, and storyteller Karen Hampton.
+The workshop runs from 10 am to 4 pm each day.

 In Karen’s words: “As a natural dyer and printmaker, I am interested in sharing printmaking techniques with natural dyes.
 In this workshop, we will make dyes from plants local to the San Francisco Bay Area and found within the beautiful natural landscape of West Marin County.